-Jakob Riepler is a RIPE registry contact with admin and tech roles for AS216441, giving him control over routing objects that feed into BGP filtering.
+Jakob Riepler is a RIPE registry contact with admin and tech roles for AS216441, giving him control over routing entities that feed into BGP filtering.
 The evidence is limited to a single RDAP record; his employer, activity status, and routing footprint are unknown.
 Watch for changes to his handle in ASN records, his appearance in additional resources, and any employer disclosure.
 Until then, treat his role as a trust anchor needing verification.

 Unauthorized changes to routing records under his control could cause traffic misdirection, blackholes, or route leaks for networks depending on AS216441.
 His contact status determines who can exercise authority over the resource, making his role a point of infrastructure risk that warrants monitoring.